The staff works towards our mission alongside Council members, regional partners, and our tremendous volunteer community.

 Monica joined the Columbia Slough Watershed Council in the fall 2014 as the Slough School Education Intern and became the Nadaka Nature Park Coordinator for Friends of Nadaka/ CSWC in February 2015.
 Monica received her B.S. in Biology with a Chemistry minor & B.A. in Spanish from The University of Portland.
 After graduating, she worked as a wildlife field technician on research projects tracking the Greater Sage-Grouse in SE Oregon, monitoring wildlife movement along rivers in the boreal forest of Canada, and surveying wildlife biodiversity response to grassland restoration in New Mexico.
 Her background includes organizing community events, leading youth recreation camps, and being conversationally fluent in Spanish.
 Monica is passionate about environmental conservation, sustainability, and racial equity.
 In her free time, Monica enjoys hiking, photography, Latin dancing, gardening, and exploring Portland’s coffee shops.

 Kirk Fatland began volunteering with the Columbia Slough Watershed Council as a member of the paddle team for events such as Explorando and Aquifer Adventure.
-With the council he enjoys bringing two of his passions together, being out on the water and helping to connect community members to each other and their local natural areas.
-As the Slough School Intern he is excited to be able to share this with the youth of the watershed.
-Kirk holds a degree in Community Development from Portland State University and has experience working with nonprofits in Portland, building community capacity, particularly through art and building projects.
-Now that he has finished school he enjoys much more time playing music and napping in his hammock.
+With the council he is able to support the connection of community members to each other and their local natural areas while also spending as much time as possible canoeing the Slough.
+Since joining the Slough School team in the Fall he continues to be inspired by the youth of the watershed.
+Kirk holds a degree in Community Development from Portland State University and has interned and worked for The City Repair Project, building community capacity through art and building projects.
+As an advocate for the houseless in our city Kirk continues to work closely with houseless communities in the Columbia Slough Watershed in particular.
+When away from the Slough Kirk enjoys creating obnoxious music and reading books set in tropical locations.

 Karen Carrillo, Outreach & Events Director